trnec11/salesman-api/README.md

 #### DELETE    http://localhost/api/salesman

 ### Use API
 The first step is to log in the user.
 There are two users in the system with different abilities.
-John Doe has access to all API operations, so far what john just readonly. first you need to call the login path with credentials.
+John Doe has access to all API operations, so far what John Wick just readonly. first you need to call the login path with credentials.
 John Doe login: johndoe@example.com password: password John Wick login: johnwick@example.com password: password After call login you can get a new token for another API operations.
 Token is well set as bearer.
 At this moment you can try all api calls.